Use Cases For Assessments

 • Do you participate in a study group?

-The interpretation of this assessment will be different measurements of grade.
+The interpretation of this assessment comes through different measurements of grade.

-Drug assessments help you to find the level of dependence.
+They help you find your level of dependence.

-It also helps to find the possibility of how easily you can come out of addiction.
+They also help gauge how easily you can come out of the addiction.

-The Cigarette Dependence Scale (CDS) is a measure used to assess an individual’s level of dependence on cigarettes.
+The Cigarette Dependence Scale (CDS) is a measure used to assess a person's level of dependence on cigarettes.

-It assesses the intensity of physical and psychological dependence and the frequency of smoking.
+It measures the intensity of physical and psychological dependence and the frequency of smoking.

 • How many cigarettes do you smoke per day?